Raffia palm: Fiber

-Raffia fiber is produced from the membrane on the underside of the leaf fronds.
+Raffia fiber is produced from the epidermal membrane on the underside of the leaf fronds.
 The membrane is taken off to create a long thin fiber, which can be rolled together for added strength before they are finally dried.
 Fibres can be made into twine, rope, garden ties, and used in tree grafting.
 Fibres are important in the area of textiles, as they can be dyed and woven into products such as decorative mats, baskets, placemats, hats, and shoes.

 Raffia wine

 The sap of the palm can be fermented into raffia wine.
-It is traditionally collected by cutting a box in the top of the palm and suspending a large gourd to collect the milky white liquid.
-Unlike oil palms, this process kills the tree.
+It is traditionally collected by cutting a box in the top of the palm and suspending a large gourd below to collect the milky white liquid.
+Unlike with oil palms, this process kills the tree.
 Sap from both the raffia and oil palms can be allowed to ferment over a few days.
 When first collected from the tree, it is sweet and appears slightly carbonated.
 As it ages more sugar is converted.
 Raffia wine tends to be sweeter at any age when compared to oil palm wine.
 Both kinds of palm wine can also be distilled into strong liquors, such as Ogogoro.
 Traditionally in some cultures where raffia or oil palm are locally available, guests and spirits are offered these drinks from the palm trees.